profnandaa/c-pointers-demystified/README.md

 - Null pointers
 - Pointers and Arrays
     - General
-        - how do you tell you are at the end of the array?
     - Character Pointers
     - Incrementing pointers
 - Pointer to pointer (...xN)